top of page

 Q1: How long does it take to become a certified dental radiologist?

-A: It depends on your state and program, but most certifications can be completed in 8–12 weeks.
+A: Timeframes can vary based on your state and program, but most certifications can be completed within 8–12 weeks.

 Q2: Can I take dental X-rays without certification?

-A: Most states require a certification to legally take patient X-rays.
+A: Most states mandate certification to legally take patient X-rays.
 Check your state’s requirements.

 Q3: Do dental assistants need to renew their radiology certification?